Every January, the World Economic Forum hosts its Annual meeting in Davos.

 Lighthouse organizations all put business cases first.
 They adopt new technologies as a means of addressing particular operational problems.
 In all cases these organization aligned a problem with a use case, and adopted the technologies they determined would deliver measurable, predictable results.

 That said, there’s still room for creativity in devising a digital transformation.
 The lighthouses’ use cases were many and varied.
-They ranged from in-process quality control to digital modelling and simulation to digital dashboards to rapid prototyping with digital twin and 3D printing.
+They ranged from in-process quality control to digital modeling and simulation to digital dashboards to rapid prototyping with digital twin and 3D printing.

 6.)
 The Opportunity is Greater than Profit